— Archie Bray Foundation —

 Be in contact with a variety of art professionals (marketing, finance, directors, gallerists, sales, etc.) all working at Archie Bray and are open to talking and answering questions

-Off campus exhibition and demo opportunities including Kolva-Sullivan Exhibition, NCECA exhibitions, Gonzaga Demo Days, Montana State University, and University of Montana Demo Days
+Off campus exhibition and demo opportunities including Kolva-Sullivan Exhibition, Bi-yearly NCECA exhibitions, Gonzaga Demo Days, Montana State University, and University of Montana Demo Days